 This is how you’d have to get it done.

-Using an online storage option tends to be relatively cheaper than iCloud especially while buying extra space.
-The plus point of these online storage options is that if you ever switch to any Android device these service providers typically let you switch your accounts accordingly so you can gain access to all your stored files and data.
+Using an online cloud storage option tends to be relatively cheaper than iCloud, especially while buying extra space.
+An advantage of these online storage options is that if you ever switch to an Android device these service providers let you switch your accounts easily so you can gain access to all your files and data.